Discover more from Stay Grounded

 Bonus Tip: Retro games

-Retro gaming is having a bit of a moment right now due to the release of official retro-mini consoles, the accessibility of emulation and homemade consoles like the Retropie.
+Retro gaming is having a bit of a moment right now.
 While it’s probably not accurate to describe most retro titles as “super deep, meaningful, artistic endeavors”, many were created in an atmosphere where describing a game as “addictive” didn’t carry such a literal (and negative) interpretation.
 Due to limitations of the time, many retro games are simply paced out in such a way that’s not as fine-tuned to be as brain-hijacking as a lot of modern titles.

 Most older games just aren’t designed with marathon sessions in mind, and they’re also ad-free and weren’t engineered to compete for your attention during the five minutes while waiting for the bus.
 As a result their pacing has a way about it that can feel a little more natural.
 There are never collectibles or online achievements either which contributes to a more present experience.
 Plus- older games can be an interesting exploration of technological history!